INSECT TREE CARE SERVICES

 Attacks Occur Late Springtime

-Symptoms of Damage
+Signs of Damage

 Honeylocust Plant Bug Treatment

 Honeylocust plant bugs can be effectively managed using Safari as a reactive treatment or Criterion as a preventative measure.
 Honeylocust trees are vulnerable to various insect pressures, and both Safari and Criterion can help prevent most of these attacks.
-However, it’s important to note that neither Safari nor Criterion will prevent spider mites (which also attack honeylocust trees) from infesting a honeylocust tree.
+However, it’s important to note that neither Safari nor Criterion tree care services will prevent spider mites (which also attack honeylocust trees) from infesting a honeylocust tree.

 Ips Bark Beetle